stefanofa/awesome/TOPICS.md

 *   [eslint/eslint](https://github.com/eslint/eslint) - Find and fix problems in your JavaScript code.

 *   [biomejs/biome](https://github.com/biomejs/biome) - A toolchain for web projects, aimed to provide functionalities to maintain them.
 Biome offers formatter and linter, usable via CLI and LSP.

+*   [webpro-nl/knip](https://github.com/webpro-nl/knip) - ✂️  Find unused files, dependencies and exports in your JavaScript and TypeScript projects.
+Knip it before you ship it!

 *   [rome/tools](https://github.com/rome/tools) - Unified developer tools for JavaScript, TypeScript, and the web